 The Compensation Committee has the authority to retain compensation consultants to advise the Compensation Committee as it deems necessary to carry out its duties.
-In 2012, the Compensation Committee retained the services of Compensation Advisory Partners LLC, or CAP, as its independent executive compensation consultant.
+In 2013, the Compensation Committee continued to use the services of Compensation Advisory Partners LLC, or CAP, as its independent executive compensation consultant in accordance with its Committee Charter.
 The Compensation Committee used the analyses prepared by the consultant as part of its periodic review of SIGA's executive compensation practices.
 The consultant reports directly to the Compensation Committee, and the Compensation Committee has the final authority to hire and terminate the consultant.